pathtofile/Sealighter/docs/SCENARIOS.md

 }
 ```

-Then it would be a case of running various ETW or WPP providers, doing "stuff", and seeing if any events get emitted.
+Then it would be a case of running various ETW, TraceLogging, or WPP providers, doing "stuff", and seeing if any events get emitted.

 ### Use Stack Traces